vtex/toolbelt/docs/architecture.md

 ### Errors

-All toolbelt errors reported to `vtex.toolbelt-telemetry` are wrapped around the `ErrorReport` class, which in turn is wrapped around the `ErrorReportBase` class, from the [`@vtex/node-error-report`](https://github.com/vtex/node-error-report) package.
+All toolbelt errors reported to `vtex.toolbelt-telemetry` are wrapped around the `ErrorReport` class, which in turn extends the `ErrorReportBase` class, from the [`@vtex/node-error-report`](https://github.com/vtex/node-error-report) package.
 The `ErrorReportBase` class is responsible for parsing errors (for example axios errors), token sanitization, strings truncation (in case of big strings) - for more info check the